 - Nest Cam: Nest is the big elephant in the room.
 There are definitely drawbacks, but it’s important to consider that Nest (backed by Google) is building out a suite of smart home products.
 You can learn more about the range of nest compatible devices here.
 With an eye to the future of your smart home, it’s worth looking at.
 You can check out the Nest Cam here.

 - Guardzilla: For a cheaper smart cam, it might be worth checking out the Guardzilla here.
-For less than $100, it’s a pretty good value relative to the two units discussed here.
+Considering the price, it’s a pretty good value relative to the two units discussed here.

 - Oco Smart Cam: Oco is another interest alternative that is even cheaper than the Guardzilla above.
 You can read more about it here.